umputun/mpt/README.md

 - **Customizable Execution**: Configure timeouts, token limits, and models per provider
 - **Clean Output Formatting**: Provider-specific headers (or none when using a single provider)
 - **Environment Variable Support**: Store API keys and settings in environment variables instead of flags
+- **MCP Server Mode**: Run as a Model Context Protocol server to make your providers accessible to MCP-compatible clients

 ## Installation